Autosalvage interview with Rick Turner

 In 1968 Autosalvage released their only LP.
-I heard many amazing psychedelic albums, but this is for sure one of the most mind blowing ever.
 How did you first get interested in music, Rick?

 I grew up in a home where music was constantly on the radio or record player.
 My parents liked the folk music of the days…1940s…Weavers, Leadbelly, Josh White, Burl Ives, etc., and had a lot of 78’s of that and big band music, and my dad was an “early adopter” of 45rpm and 33 1/3 rpm albums.
 He was an artist who often painted to guitar music…classical, jazz, folk…